 Most cases involve type A or B toxin.

-Constipation is present initially in 90% of cases and is followed by neuromuscular paralysis, beginning with the cranial nerves and proceeding to peripheral and respiratory musculature.
+Constipation is present initially in 90% of cases of infant botulism and is followed by neuromuscular paralysis, beginning with the cranial nerves and proceeding to peripheral and respiratory musculature.
 Cranial nerve deficits typically include ptosis, extraocular muscle palsies, weak cry, poor suck, decreased gag reflex, pooling of oral secretions, poor muscle tone (floppy baby syndrome), and an expressionless face.

 Severity varies from mild lethargy and slowed feeding to severe hypotonia and respiratory insufficiency.

-Initially, botulism should be suspected based on clinical findings.
+Initially, infant botulism should be suspected based on clinical findings.
 Treatment should not be delayed pending test results.